Why is the house closed at Charlecote during the winter?

 We’ll be in full head-to-toe PPE gear for removing the mould (the house team all have an annual lung health check because of the dangers of working in mouldy conditions).
 We use stiff hogs’ hair brushes to brush the mould into a special vacuum cleaner fitted with a HEPA filter.
 If it’s really severe we can use an ethanol/water mix – but never on textiles!

-The book cleaning team will be continuing in the Library to complete the second phase of mould removal from our books and you can find out more about this project below.
+The book cleaning team will be working in the Library on mould removal from our books and you can find out more about this project below.

 See you in February

 We love to see the house come to life again when we re-open.
 Every time you show your membership card (and if you join the National Trust here at Charlecote) you are generating the funds we need to continue caring for Charlecote.